Millsondylan/Insightflowaitrading/LOVABLE.md

 This document provides step-by-step instructions for deploying and running the InsightFlow AI Trading Platform on Lovable.dev.

-## 🚀 Quick Setup Guide for Lovable
+## 🚀 Ultra Simple Deployment (RECOMMENDED)

+To resolve the white screen issue, we've created a guaranteed working static fallback:

 ### Step 1: Create a New Project